 How do I keep on top of what’s happening during the day?

-This trip I discovered the excellent (free) Disneyland app.
+I love the excellent (free) Disneyland app.
 It allowed me to see the wait times on every ride, has a map with a compass so you know where you are, and also shows what characters are where for meet and greets, where food outlets and bathrooms are, and times for entertainment such as shows and parades.

 How do I meet characters at Disneyland?